New Construction Is Not Automatically Worry-Free

 A home inspection Fort Worth TX professional can review visible foundation indicators, grading, and drainage conditions so buyers have a clearer understanding of what should be monitored after move-in.

-Plumbing And Moisture Intrusion Risks
+Plumbing and Moisture Intrusion Risks

 Plumbing systems in new homes should be properly installed and tested, but fast construction schedules may still lead to small issues that are easy to miss during a quick walkthrough.